 Most Beautiful Area With A Nightmarish Reputation – Transylvania

 Transylvania has a beauty that matches areas like the German Rhineland, the Smokey Mountains and the Pacific Northwest.
 Not only did we appreciate the region’s landscape, but we also enjoyed some of the best traditional Romanian food at restaurants like Casa Terra in Făgăraș during our stay in Transylvania.

 Transylvanians are so proud of their DIY food culture that it’s rare to find a yard without a garden filled with fruits and vegetables.
-Our Airbnb host even gifted us with freshly picked strawberries from his grandmother’s garden.
-Forget about the stories of Dracula.
-Transylvania is a gorgeous place and probably one of the best places to eat traditional food in Eastern Europe.
+Our apartment host even gifted us with freshly picked strawberries from his grandmother’s garden.

 Yes, we know that there is great gelato all over Italy.
 We’ve tasted great cones in Rome, Naples and as far south as Basilicata.
 (Though we’ve heard legendary stories about the gelato in Sicily, we’re saving that experience for a future excursion.)
 But there’s something special about the gelato in Bologna.